Pest Control in Palma de Mallorca, Spain

 Palma de Mallorca is the economic and cultural heart of the Balearic Islands.
 Half a million people live in the metropolitan area.
 The cathedral rises above the port.
 The Passeig del Born is lined with designer shops.
 Tourists crowd Santa Catalina’s restaurants.
 But underneath the honey-coloured limestone facades, Palma runs on a network of aging drains, medieval-era foundations, and port infrastructure that sustains a thriving population of pests year-round.
 If you own or rent in this city, this guide covers exactly what to expect and how to handle it.

-Why Palma's Layout Creates Persistent Pest Problems
+Why Does Palma's Layout Create Persistent Pest Problems?

 Palma’s old town is one of the largest medieval centres in Europe.
 Streets in the Casc Antic are narrow, buildings share party walls, and the drainage system beneath them dates back decades in many sections.
 When EMAYA, the municipal water and waste authority, conducts sewer treatments in one block, cockroaches migrate laterally and upward through interconnected pipes.
 Your neighbour’s untreated drains become your emergency.